 5. Coventry City

-In an recent survey, Coventry fans voted Aston Villa as their biggest rivals ahead of Leicester City.
-In the same survey, Villa fans rated Coventry as only the fifth biggest rival.
+In a recent survey, Coventry fans voted Aston Villa as their biggest rivals ahead of Leicester City.
+In the same survey, Villa fans rated Coventry as only the fifth-biggest rival.

 The 1936-37 season marked the first time Coventry met with local-rivals Aston Villa in league football, and the result was a 0-0 draw.